-Alleged drunken driver sobs and apologizes for death of NYPD officer: ‘I’m sorry’
+NYC drunk driver suspect sobs and apologizes for death of NYPD officer: ‘I’m sorry’

 She has had her driver's license suspended 14 times, police said